synacktiv/bip/doc/index.rst

 This documentation is split in several parts.
 The `General`_ part should allow you to start with the project including the install (:ref:`general-install`) and an overview (:ref:`general-overview`) which explain how to use it.
-For getting how the project is developped and having a better understanding of it an architecture part (:ref:`general-archi`) is present.
+The :ref:`general-archi` allows to get a better understanding of how the project works and was intended to be used.

 The main part of the documentation is split in the three parts of
 bip: :ref:`index-base`